-Never clean the digital drum console with a wet cloth.
-Never plug in or unplug the console with wet hands and never pull on the cable as it may be damaged.

-- If liquids or water accidentally get into the drum console, unplug it immediately.
-In all the above cases have the digital drum console checked by your authorized GEWA customer service. - Never use damaged power supplies/cables. - Protect the power cord from being walked or pinched, particularly at plugs, convenience receptacles, and at the point where they exit from the apparatus.
+- Never insert water or liquids into the drum console. - Never plug in or unplug the console with wet hands and never pull on the cable as it may be damaged. - If liquids or water accidentally get into the drum console, unplug it immediately.
+In all the above cases, have the digital drum console checked by your authorized GEWA customer service team. - Never use damaged power supplies/cables. - Protect the power cable from being walked on or pinched, particularly at plugs, convenience receptacles, and at the point where they exit from the apparatus.